Council and Committee Meetings will continue to operate and be open to the public.

 If you have any questions for Council, they can be emailed to email@example.com and these will be asked in the Public Question Time.

 Council meet weekly on a Tuesday to attend briefings, information sessions or meet with community groups.
-A schedule of meeting dates and times for 2017 can be downloaded here.
+A schedule of meeting dates and times for 2023 can be viewed here.
 If you would like to meet with Council please call the Shire on 9071 0666 to make an appointment or come into the Administration building and talk to our friendly staff.